India: Health and Human Rights

 Dr. Azim Khan, Academic Director

-Dr. Khan has been working as an academic director with SIT Study Abroad since January 2008.
-Dr. Khan is an academic by training with a zeal for social activism.
-He earned a Ph.D. from Aligarh Muslim University in the area of health and human rights.
-His thesis focused on sex selective abortions and effectiveness of pre-natal diagnostic techniques (regulation and prevention of misuse) legislation in India.
-He earned an M.A. in human rights from the University of London, an LL.M.
-(Master of Laws) in 1997 from Aligarh Muslim University, and an LL.B (Bachelor of Laws) with distinction in constitutional law from the University of Lucknow in 1994.
+Dr. Azim Khan has been working as an academic director since spring 2008.
+He is an academic by training, with a zeal for social activism.
+He received his doctorate from Aligarh Muslim University in India.
+His doctoral thesis focused on sex-selective abortions and the effectiveness of prenatal diagnostic techniques (regulation and prevention of misuse) legislation in India.
+He earned an MA in human rights from the University of London in 2005, an LLM (Master of Laws) in 1997 from Aligarh Muslim University, and an LLB (Bachelor of Laws) with distinction in constitutional law, from the University of Lucknow in 1994.

 Dr. Jayanti Singh, Senior Faculty